lukaskuko9/EasyConcurrency/Readme/PessimisticConcurrency.md

 Since our imaginary services are very popular, we are getting many new payments each second that we need to process.
 But it takes time and with only one instance the number of payment requests is rising faster than we are able to process it.

-We can't make any further significant optimalizations of the flow on our side, so we decide to process messages in parallel.
+We can't make any further significant optimalizations of the flow on our side, so we decide to process messages in parallel as our only viable option.

 #### Without any concurrency handling
 With multiple job instances in parallel, there is a chance (be it small or high) that at least two instances will run the same query at the same time, taking the same payment.

-Multiple pass through the check if we can proceed with the payment because it was not processed yet, then all processing the same payment.
+Multiple job instances then pass through the check if we can proceed with the payment (because it was not processed yet), then all processing the same payment.
-We have sucessfuly processed the payment - but our customer has paid multiple times the same amount that he was supposed to pay.
+We have sucessfuly processed the payment and provided the service to our customer - but the customer has paid multiple times the same amount that he was supposed to pay.

-With multiple multiple instances things get messy and without any concurrency handling we process the payment multiple times in both the bank service and our database.
+With multiple instances things get messy and without any concurrency handling we process the payment multiple times in both the bank service and our database.

 ![Postpone Endpoint](https://github.com/lukaskuko9/EasyConcurrency/blob/readmes/Readme/PessimisticConcurrency/2.svg)

 #### Solution with pessimistic concurrency control
-Using only the optimistic concurrency will not help us here because we need to make sure when calling the external service, only one instance will call it for a single payment.
+Using only the optimistic concurrency will not help us here because we need to make sure when calling the external service, only one job instance will call the bank service for a single payment.

 We can lock the message for a specific amount of time.
 This is done with the same way we detect optimistic concurrency, to make sure only one process is able to lock the message - through concurrency token.

 Once locked, we are sure that only the instance that locked the message will be able to enter the critical section to process it.